-- Welcome parents into school and make them feel valued. - Clearly define the role of parents in school, matching interests and skills to activities - Develop good communication between parents and school.
+- Welcome parents into school and make them feel valued.
+Parents will not be permitted to enter the school site.
+Request to see a member of staff will need to be done through a telephone call to the admin team. - Clearly define the role of parents in school, matching interests and skills to activities - Develop good communication between parents and school.

 Parents are under a legal duty to ensure that their child (aged 5-16) receives a suitable full time education either at school or by making other suitable arrangements.
 Guidance on registration.
+Since September 2020, with the full reopening of the school, all pupils will be expected to attend.